jnyryan/jnyryan.github.io/p/forensic-tools/index.md

 ---
 layout: default
-title: Security and Forensic Tools
+title: Security & Forensic Tools
 ---

-#Security & Forensic Tools
+<h1 class="page-header">Security & Forensic Tools</h1>

 This is a list of tools I've collected over the years for diagnostic analysis, penetration testing and repair of operating systems, hard drives and memory ...